kandluis/algorithms-course/_modules/module-05.md

 ---
-title: Trees - How to efficiently organize data in databases
+title: Data Structures - How to efficiently organize data in databases
 ---

 Feb 7